antoine-coulon/effect-introduction/README.md

 - It's stack safe, because it controls the execution of operations, it's able to determine how much operations it can execute on the current tick of the Event Loop.
 - It's memory efficient because after X operations (currently 2048), the fiber yields, letting the Event Loop breath and letting other tasks run.
 - It's overall faster, because the runtime can combine/batch/eliminate operations and tries to leverage synchronous operations as much as it can.

+A Fiber can be thought of as a virtual thread that emulate the same behavior as OS threads with nicer abstractions and without the platform constraints, for instance thousands of virtual threads can be run efficiently in a single-thread allocated to run application code, like Node.js by default (putting worker threads aside).
+In the context of ZIO, Fibers are scheduled within an OS thread pool running on the JVM.

+Like threads, Fibers are low-level constructs so you don't usually need to manipulate them directly.
+Instead, you can use a very rich set of concurrent primitives directly using Effects, these are mostly suffixed by **par** (parallel), such as `zipPar`, `forEachPar`, etc.

 ## 7. Tracing & Logging